Worldline Review

 Key Limitation

 iGaming is no longer a target vertical.
 After exiting €130M of high-risk merchant revenue in 2023-2024 and absorbing the June 2025 EIC scandal, Worldline's underwriting team rejects most gambling applications.
-New operators, crypto casinos, Curacao-licensed brands and grey-market players will not pass compliance review.
-Even legitimate UKGC/MGA operators face 6-8+ weeks of due diligence.
-The Payone BaFin order is active and ongoing.
-Belgian police investigation is unresolved.
+New operators, crypto casinos, Curacao-licensed brands and grey-market players will not pass compliance review, and even legitimate UKGC/MGA operators face 6-8+ weeks of due diligence.
+The Payone BaFin order is active and ongoing, and the Belgian police investigation is unresolved.

 Recommendation

-If you're a Tier 1 UKGC or MGA operator with €5M+ annual processing, clean chargeback history, and primary volume in Western Europe, Worldline is worth a conversation — the European acquiring depth is real and the IC++ pricing transparency is unusually good for an enterprise PSP.
-For everyone else in iGaming, look at Solidgate, Nuvei, Paysafe or AstroPay first.
+If you are a Tier 1 UKGC or MGA operator with €5M+ annual processing, clean chargeback history, and primary volume in Western Europe, Worldline is worth a conversation, since the European acquiring depth is real and the IC++ pricing transparency is unusually good for an enterprise PSP.
+For everyone else in iGaming, look at Nuvei, Paysafe or AstroPay first.
 Updated May 2026.

 Pros